ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - access to the vSphere Control Panel

 ## Instructions

 This guide will utilise the notions of a **source vDC** and a **destination vDC**.
-Please find an index of the tasks you will be performing :
+Please find an index of the tasks you will be performing:

 [Step 1 Design your infrastructure](#design)<br />
 &ensp;&ensp;[Step 1.1 Choose between Premier or Essentials](#premoress)<br />
 &ensp;&ensp;[Step 1.2 Select your hosts (compute)](#selecthosts)<br />